 The building blocks of health include many areas like housing, licensing, spatial planning, social care and employability which sit outside the NHS.
 Many of these building blocks are the responsibility of local government.
-As the national body and in line with Scottish Government's ambition for the place and wellbeing programme in the Care and Wellbeing Portfolio, we recognise the need to focus more of our resources on working with local areas.
+As the national body, we recognise we need to focus more of our resources on working with local areas.